UmarFarooq-MP/coinstrove/README.md

 1. Clone the repository: `git clone https://github.com/UmarFarooq-MP/coinscience`
 2. Install the necessary dependencies using a package manager like `go mod tidy`.
-3. Run `docker-compose up -d` it will run zookeeper and kafka in the background.
+3. Run `docker-compose up -d` to up rabbitmttq in dockerize environment.
 4. Build and run the application using `go run cmd/main.go`.

 ## API Endpoints